thecarlo/git-commit-emojify/README.md

 # git-commit-emojify

-> A `commit-msg` git hook script to automatically add emojis to git commit messages
+> A `prepare-commit-msg` git hook script to automatically add emojis to git commit messages

 For example, `git commit -m "hotfix to fix caching"`